BIGJRA/BIGJRA.github.io/rejuv.md

     -   Return

-A formidable team, but nothing you can’t handle.
-If you let Alakazam or crest Fearow come out while the rest of your surviving team is too slow/weak to take them out, you’re gonna be hurting a lot in this one.
+A formidable team, but nothing you can't handle.
+If you let Alakazam or crest Fearow come out while the rest of your surviving team is too slow/weak to take them out, you're gonna be hurting a lot in this one.
 You also must watch out for Durant, who will surprise you with a speedy Continental Crush.
 That said, you can probably easily find a way through this one: Curse, Phantom Force, Spectral Scream, Shadow Force, Ominous Wind, Trick-or-Treat are moves which all switch the field to Haunted Field if you want to: Alakazam, Musharna, and Fearow would all go down quickly to field boosted Ghost moves.
-She doesn’t benefit too much from the base Blessed Field either, so you can exploit that for your victory too.
+She doesn't benefit too much from the base Blessed Field either, so you can exploit that for your victory too.

-Afterwards, you’ll get a choice.
+Afterwards, you'll get a choice.
 If you choose the first, you will get Life Orb in a bit.
-If you choose the second, you’ll get the second mega stone from the Hidden Library way back when, but get (-5 Karma).
+If you choose the second, you'll get the second mega stone from the Hidden Library way back when, but get (-5 Karma).

 If you chose the second option, at the top, make a second choice.
-If you choose No, you’ll then get MegaStone *Banettite* or MegaStone *Heracronite.* If you choose Yes, then the stone will be shining on the ground as you make your way through the tower.
+If you choose No, you'll then get MegaStone *Banettite* or MegaStone *Heracronite.* If you choose Yes, then the stone will be shining on the ground as you make your way through the tower.